polycube-network/polycube/Documentation/installation.rst

     sudo make install

-Hooray, you have ``polycube`` installed and ready to be used, please refer to :doc:`Quick Start <quickstart>` to start using your installation.
+Hooray, you have Polycube installed and ready to be used, please refer to :doc:`Quick Start <quickstart>` to start using your installation.